The Preisach graph and longest increasing subsequences

 \section{Abstract}

 The Preisach graph is a directed graph associated with a permutation $\rho\in{\cal S}_N$.
-We give an explicit bijection between the vertices and increasing subsequences of $\rho$, with the property that its length equals the degree of nesting of the vertex inside a hierarchy of cycles and sub-cycles.
+We give an explicit bijection between its vertices and increasing subsequences of $\rho$ with the property that the length of a subsequence equals to the degree of nesting of the corresponding vertex inside a hierarchy of cycles and sub-cycles of the graph.
 As a consequence, the nesting degree of the Preisach graph equals the length of the longest increasing subsequence.